 Use Cases for Web Push Notifications

 You can use web push notifications for just about anything—as long as you have something valuable to say, of course.
 Here are just some of the ways businesses and websites use web push notifications to interact with their audiences.
+Web push notifications are also a powerful tool for engaging website visitors, capturing their attention at key moments and increasing conversions.

 Personalizing the User Experience

-The more personalized your push notifications are, the more eager users are to engage with them.
-Try these personalized web push notifications to pique users’ interest:
+The more personalized your web push notifications are, the more eager users are to engage with them.
+Try these personalized web push notifications to pique users' interest:

 - Recommended alerts: Send occasional recommendations to subscribers based on their purchase or content history.
 For example, a streaming service like Netflix might recommend a new series based on a user's viewing history.